strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 </code-block>
 </code-group>

-When terminal asks `Choose your installation type`, press Enter to select the default `Quickstart (recommended)` option, and let the magic happen 🪄.
+When terminal asks `Choose your installation type`, press Enter to select the default `Quickstart (recommended)` option, and let the magic happen!

 ### Register & have a look at your blog

-Once the installation is complete, your browser opens 2 tabs.
+Once the installation is complete, your browser automatically opens 2 tabs.

 The first tab ([http://localhost:1337/admin/auth/register-admin](http://localhost:1337/admin/auth/register-admin)) is the Admin Panel, it's for the backend of your app.